Tatiana Day in Ukraine - Greet Tatyanas on their name-day!

 It is customary to judge about the upcoming spring and summer by the weather on this day: if the weather is freezing and clear, there will be a good harvest; if it’s warm and there is a blizzard, then the crop won’t be rich.
 They say that if the weather is sunny on Tatiana’s Day, the birds will return early in spring.
 Being in a messy house is also believed to bring misfortune on this day.
 Therefore, people try to clean the house well on Tatiana’s Day.

 The villagers believed that the woman born on that day would be an outstanding housewife: "Tatiana bakes the loaf, washes the carpets in the river, and goes dancing."
-If you chat with girl Tatiana on slavic-girl.com, be sure to greet her on her name-day!
-You may order a bouquet or another gift from the site.
+If you talk to girls Tatiana on slavic-girl.com while Ukrainian Dating Online, be sure to greet her on her name-day!
+You may order a bouquet or another gift from the site for your Ukraine Girl.
 Every Tatiana will be definitely pleased with your sweet attention!